Sample and Computationally Efficient Stochastic Kriging in High Dimensions

-We investigate the prediction performance and the computational cost of each method as the sampling budget increases.
-Given a sampling budget $n$, we construct the set of prediction points of size $n_{\text{pred}}=1000$ by selecting randomly from a $10$-dimensional lattice with 4 equally spaced points in each dimension, i.e., a lattice of size $4^{10}$.
-(We do not randomly sample the prediction points from the entire design space because the points would mostly be sampled from areas close to the boundary of the design space, making it difficult to differentiate the prediction performance of the competing methods.)
-We compute $\widehat{\text{RMSE}}$ of the predictor of each method, its associated $\widehat{\text{SD}}$, and the average time to complete the $n_{\text{pred}}$ predictions based on $R=100$ macro-replications, as detailed in Section~\ref{sec:setup}.
+We investigate the prediction performance and the computational cost of each method as the sampling budget and dimension increase.
+We construct a set of prediction points of size $n_{\text{pred}}=1000$, and compute $\widehat{\text{RMSE}}$ of the predictor of each method, its associated 95\% CI, and the average time to complete the $n_{\text{pred}}$ predictions based on $R=100$ macro-replications, as detailed in Section~\ref{sec:setup}.